alexandrubb23/gadgets-shop/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Open your terminal and run to install app dependencies, as follow:

 ```
-Give examples
+composer install
 ```

 ### Installing